maxim25munin/NLP-Group-7-Topic-1/README_MS2.md

 # Milestone 2 overview and reproduction guide

 This project bundles several baselines for multilingual language identification.
-The refactored implementation lives under `scripts/language_id_baselines/` and mirrors the behaviour documented in `reports/Milestone 2 run.md`.
+The modular implementation lives under `scripts/language_id_baselines/` and mirrors the behaviour documented in `reports/Milestone 2 run.md`.

 ## High-level structure